THE SHIPYARD

 Available for purchase under (S3.2).

-FLYING JAGUAR LIGHT CRUISER: Like the Flying Tiger, this ship is a Romulan Sparrowhawk
+FLYING JAGUAR LIGHT CRUISER: Like the Flying Tiger, this ship is a Romulan

-converted to Lyran service.
+Sparrowhawk converted to Lyran

 Designer’s Notes:

-In designing the conversions of Romulan ships to Lyran service, I assumed that
+In designing the conversions of Romulan ships to Lyran service, I assumed that the Lyrans

-leaving most if main hull intact.
-ESGs
+most if main hull intact.
+ESGs would

-chose not to give this ship a fourth disruptor like the RKL, assuming the
+to give this ship a fourth disruptor like the RKL, assuming the Lyrans would have converted the ship consistent with their

 UIM: Available